Brigador

 Brigador (originally titled Matador) is an isometric real-time tactical game from independent studio Stellar Jockeys, released on October 16, 2015 on early access.
 It officially left early access on June 2, 2016.
 The game has been compared to the Syndicate and MechWarrior series.

+The player is a Brigador (a mercenary-pilot) hired to bring chaos to the city-state Solo Nobre on the colony world Novo Solo after the sudden death of its dictator Great Leader, in order to help an unnamed conglomerate invade the planet and establish control on its population and resources.

 Brigador: Up-Armored Edition, was the improved relaunch released on June 2, 2017, which provided a new introduction to game mechanics, rebalanced the game's overall difficulty, added localization support, and made graphical upgrades such as better explosions and lighting changes.

 Gameplay

 Brigador is divided into two modes: Campaign and Freelance.
 Each mission in Campaign mode offers the player up to four different loadouts to complete a mission's objectives.
 The player can choose from three main objectives: eliminate a certain number of enemy NPCs, take out all the marked captains, or destroy the orbital defense platforms before making their escape.
 Completing a mission successfully rewards the player with money, which they can spend on unlocking in-game flavor text as well as other vehicles, weapons and pilots for use in Freelance mode.

 A screenshot of gameplay, depicting a player-controlled Mech firing upon an object.
 The player's ammunition and health can be seen in the top left corner, as well as their selected driver's portrait.

 In Freelance mode, the player chooses a pilot, vehicle, weapons and a "run" of levels to complete.
 What the player chooses for their run will affect the difficulty of enemies faced, what factions they may encounter, as well as the payout multiplier bonus for successfully completing a run of levels.
 Additional, harder runs can be purchased using the currency earned within the game.

+The enemies are divided in three factions (Loyalists, Corvids, Spacers) who each use distinct vehicles favouring different aspects (armor, speed, shields).
+Due to being a mercenary the player will fight each faction and can use vehicles and pilots belonging to any of them.
+Damage done to buildings and civilians in the different urban warfare scenarios is actually encouraged, a small payout being given for any destruction done.